cumc-dbmi/cehrbert/README.md

 ```

 ## Contact us
-If you have any questions, feel free to contact us at cp3016@cumc.columbia.edu
+If you have any questions, feel free to contact us at cp3016@cumc.columbia.edu and xj2193@cumc.columbia.edu

 ## Citation
 Please acknowledge the following work in papers